nice3310/gpt-LineBot/README.md

 7. **After filling in all the details, click on ADD TRIGGER to create a new function.**

 8. **You will see two files, main.py and requirement.txt.
 Copy the corresponding code from this repository.
-Be aware that the model and some API endpoints may change over time, so please pay attention to the official documentation.**
+Be aware that the model and the API endpoints below may change over time, so please pay attention to the official documentation.**

 '''
 * https://api.openai.com/v1/chat/completions

+* gpt-3.5-turbo-1106

 * https://api.line.me/v2/bot/message/reply
 '''